 Kratom Facts - What Critics Say, What Users Report

-Is Kratom safe?
+(UPDATE) Is Kratom safe?
 Critics claim Kratom is bad but are they judging Kratom too soon?
 Kratom's pain relieving effects as a plant medicine are proven.
 Kratom reported to help opioid addiction and even alcoholism.
 Can we stop the DEA from banning it?
 Big pharmaceutical companies stand to lose a lot of money if Kratom use spreads.
 What's the truth on Kratom?
 Can it help you?

 by Tom Brennan and Mark Lawrence